Nivekkb/SELF/SELF_DOCS/public/STAKEHOLDER_FAQ.md

 - **Data preservation**: Appropriate information sharing with emergency services when legally required

 ### How does SELF handle user data?
-- **Data minimization**: We collect only what we need for service provision
+- **Data minimization**: Only what is needed for service provision is collected
 - **No data sharing**: User data is never sold, traded, or shared with third parties
 - **Encryption**: All data is encrypted in transit and at rest
 - **User control**: Complete user control over data retention and deletion